Click to enlarge

 Currently unavailable

-The Adventures of Sherlock Holmes, first published in 1892, is a landmark collection that forever changed the detective fiction genre.
-Comprising twelve short stories, it introduces readers to the brilliant consulting detective Sherlock Holmes and his loyal friend and chronicler, Dr. John Watson.
-Set in the foggy, gas-lit streets of Victorian London, each tale is a masterclass in suspense and intellectual puzzle-solving, showcasing Holmes' unparalleled deductive methods and keen eye for detail.
+The Adventures of Sherlock Holmes, first published in 1892, is a landmark collection that forever changed detective fiction.
+Comprising twelve short stories, it introduces the brilliant consulting detective Sherlock Holmes and his loyal friend Dr. John Watson.
+Set in the foggy, gas-lit streets of Victorian London, each tale is a masterclass in suspense and intellectual puzzle-solving, showcasing Holmes' unparalleled deductive methods.

 Customer feedback